foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 #### Implement a basic NFT

-Let's rename the boilerplate src/Contract.sol to src/NFT.sol and copy the following code into your renamed file.
+We are then going to rename the boilerplate contract in `src/Contract.sol` to `src/NFT.sol` and replace the code:

 ```
 // SPDX-License-Identifier: UNLICENSED